HarshGautam286/daily-practice/README.md

  • created and wrote to a text file • read file content • appended new data without overwriting

  •	Example Code:
+ # Write to a file
+with open("myfile.txt", "w") as f: